Hwasong-12A: History

 Just days after the first test, on 11 January 2022, North Korea launched this missile for the second time.
 Kim Jong Un observed the test and KCNA reported it involved a hypersonic glide vehicle, which after its release from the rocket booster demonstrated "glide jump flight" and "corkscrew maneuvering" before landing 1000 km away.
 South Korea's JCS claimed the missile flew 700 km at a maximum speed of around Mach 10; although they had claimed North Korea exaggerated the details of their previous test, with this one they stated it had demonstrated "more advanced capability" compared to the last test, though how was not explained.
 While observers believe North Korea is still years away from developing a credible hypersonic system, Kim's attendance and state media's description of the launch as a "final test-fire" could indicate that the weapon may be operational deployed relatively soon.
-Japanese tracking data showed the missile turned sharply before landing in the sea, suggesting it was a hypersonic ballistic missile, as North Korea described it.
+Japanese Minister of Defense Nobuo Kishi described the missile as hypersonic, as North Korea described it.

 During a military parade on 25 April 2022, North Korea displayed six Hwasong-12A missiles.
 However, these missiles were not officially named.

-The designation "Hwasong-12A" was first suggested by German expert Norbert Brügge.
-In an article published by the Bulletin of the Atomic Scientists in July 2024, this designation was suggested to be the official name for the missile; however, it remains unconfirmed.
+The Hwasong-12A designation was first suggested by German expert Norbert Brügge after test-fires.
+Later, the Bulletin of the Atomic Scientists suggested it to be the official name of the missile in an article published in July 2024 based on the confirmed name of Hwasong-12B; however, it remains unconfirmed, as the missile have its formal name unreported by North Korean state media.